bootdotdev/blog/content/tutorials/build-blog-aggregator.md

 If you're ready, move on to the next step!

-### Optional video walkthrough
+**Optional video walkthrough**:

-*Try to build this project on your own!* Use this video if you get stuck, or to compare your architecture and coding patterns to mine.
+_Try to build this project on your own!_ Use this video if you get stuck, or to compare your architecture and coding patterns to mine.

 @[youtube](https://www.youtube.com/watch?v=dpXhDzgUSe4)